privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### General

-By default, your device name will be something like "Jerry's iMac".
+By default, your device name will be something like "[your name]'s iMac".
 You'll want to change your device name to something generic like "Mac".

 Click on **About** and type your desired device name into the **Name** field.